Categories: Instruction and information

 XRF technology uses x-ray beams.
 This will give false readings on heavily plated items.

-Unless you have $40k to buy one, your only hope is to find a friendly scrap yard with one.
+Unless you have $40k to buy one or hundreds a month to rent, find a friendly scrap yard with one.

-Better yet, there is no bigger waste of money or a more useless piece of equipment than an XRF!
+Seriously, there is no bigger waste of money or a more useless piece of equipment!

 Universities may have one but they are generally not for public use.